yrjarv/gardermoen/README.md

 <hr>

 ## License
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See <code>LICENSE.txt</code> for more information.
 <hr>

 ## Contact